psadqi/socket_project/Phase_3/readme..txt

 3. **Send Messages**: Clients can send messages, which will be broadcasted to all connected clients.
 4. **Exit the Chat**: Clients can leave by typing `/exit`, and the server will notify others.

+*** you must enter the username of a client then a new client can enter username and start sending message***

 ======================================
 Required Modules
 ======================================